palanca1818/marc/Introduction.md

 ## What is Fontello

 [Fontello](http://fontello.com) is a tool to quickly pack vector images into webfonts.
 Consider it like [Twitter Bootstrap](http://getbootstrap.com/), but for images.
-It builds everything nesessary to include graphics into your web pages.
-Also, fontello has a big built-in collection of opensource artworks.
+It builds everything necessary to include graphics into your web pages.
+Also, fontello has a big built-in collection of open source artworks.

-If you like stories, here is an [article on CSS Tricks](http://css-tricks.com/fontello-past-future-icon-font-service/) how fontello was created.
+If you like stories, here is an [article on CSS Tricks](http://css-tricks.com/fontello-past-future-icon-font-service/) about how fontello was created.

 ## Why iconic fonts are cool